 - Watch for the aircon timer light blinking for 4 seconds to know the correct error code as shown on the screen of the remote control.

 - Exit diagnostic mode: Press and hold the check button for 25 seconds, then release.

 If you’re having difficulty reading these symbols or messages, check the user manual.
 You can also give Panasonic’s support center a call to help you with any aircon-related inquiries you may have.

 Helpful tip: Error codes E01, E02, and E03 indicate problems with remote control connections or battery power.
 Check the remote of your Panasonic AC to determine the cause of the Panasonic aircon light blinking problem.

 Getting the Most Out of Your Panasonic Aircon

 If you’re experiencing any trouble with your Panasonic Aircon, give us a call here at Luce Aircon!
-Contact us today for a free consultation and to learn more about our full range of aircon repair and maintenance services for all leading aircon brands in Singapore.
+Contact us today for a free consultation and to learn more about our full range of aircon repair and maintenance services in Singapore for all leading aircon brands.

 Check out our article on Panasonic aircon troubleshooting.